The Bankrate promise

 What is a mortgage note?

-The mortgage note includes sections regarding the borrower’s “promise to pay” the loan as well as consequences should the borrower pay late or miss a payment altogether.
+The mortgage promissory note includes the borrower’s “promise to pay” the loan and the consequences should the borrower pay late or miss a payment altogether.
 It also includes:

 - Amount you’re borrowing

 - Interest rate (if an adjustable-rate mortgage, this is the introductory rate)

 - Amount of monthly payment and due date

 - Information about the borrower’s “right to prepay”